llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

 **UPDATE 4 2017/06/07**: Switch to new Certbot client package

+**UPDATE 5 2017/07/03**: Updated the link to new demo.tar.gz release.
+Added link to Ansible playbook

 ## Let's Encrypt overview

 [Let's Encrypt](https://letsencrypt.org) is a new open source certificate authority (CA) providing free and automated SSL/TLS certificates.
 Their root certificate is well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394), and they are actively trying to reduce the painful workflow of creation - validation - signing - installation - renewal of certificates.